Jump to section

 There are many types of safe flea treatments available on the market today; however they can still cause a reaction if not used properly or if your cat is allergic.
 Other types of active ingredients in flea medications include:

-Advantage flea treatment is known to be safe for cats; however, some cats may develop a reaction to the active ingredient.
+Advantage flea treatment is generally considered to be safe for cats; however, some cats may develop a reaction to the active ingredient.
 Causes of a reaction include:

 If you suspect that your cat is having a reaction to his Advantage flea medication, contact your veterinarian.
 Take the container and packaging to the appointment with you so your veterinarian can be sure of what is giving your cat problems.
 Your veterinarian will ask you questions about the type of medication he is on to help fight his fleas.
 He will then take a closer look at his symptoms and gather information about them, such as when they began and the severity.

-Unfortunately, there is no treatment for imidacloprid toxicity.
+Unfortunately, there is no treatment for imidacloprid toxicity, we can only provide supportive care for the complications.
 Your veterinarian will explain to you what you can do at home, and will treat his symptoms.
 Treatment methods may include:

 Decontamination